-The complete information of a requested AP sent by a reporting AP is defined as all elements that would be
+The complete information of a requested AP sent by a reporting AP is defined in 35.3.2.2 (Complete or partial per-STA profile). (#1047)

-provided if the requested AP was transmitting the Probe Response frame, except the following elements, if

-present: the Reduced Neighbor Report element, the Multiple BSSID element, the Multi-Link element, other

-exceptions TBD.

 18

-If an AP that is part of an AP MLD receives an MLD probe request from a non-AP STA requesting complete
+If an AP that is affiliated to (#1422) an AP MLD receives an MLD probe request from a non-AP STA requesting complete

 information, it shall respond with an MLD probe response, which is a Probe Response frame that includes a

-Basic variant Multi-Link element with a STA profile with complete information for each of the APs that are
+Basic variant Multi-Link element with a per-STA (#2419) profile with complete information for each of the APs that are

-affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
-If it receives an
+affiliated to the same AP MLD as the AP and that are requested by the MLD probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response). (#1048) If it receives an

 MLD probe request from a non-AP STA requesting partial information, it shall respond with an MLD probe

-response that includes a Basic variant Multi-Link element with a STA profile with at least the elements
+response that includes a Basic variant Multi-Link element with a per-STA (#2419) profile with at least the elements

 requested for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the